Lexikos/AutoHotkey-jk/readme.md

 ```
 installKeybdHook();
 installMouseHook();
-persistent();
+persistent(persist);
 ```
-Direct replacements for the corresponding directives.
+Direct replacements for the corresponding directives prior to v2.0-a130 (which replaces the directives with functions).
+The `persist` parameter is supported prior to v2.0-a130, while `installKeybdHook` and `installMouseHook` support parameters only with v2.0-a130.

 ```
 singleInstance(mode);